cgsdev0/sarah.engineer/content/posts/new-website/index.md

 title: "New Website"
 date: 2022-01-24 20:39:01 -0700
 categories: hugo
+summary: "Obligatory 'new website' post, and a quick peek at how my home page works"
 ---

 I decided to finally build a new website, using [Hugo][hugo-gh].